aukletio/Auklet-Client-C/README.md

    architecture, and add it to your deployment package.
 1. Follow the [C/C++ Agent Quickstart Guide][auklet_agent] to integrate the C/C++ agent.
-1. Configure the systems to which you are deploying to with the following environment variables (the same ones used with the [Auklet Releaser][auklet_releaser]):
+1. Configure the systems to which you are deploying with the following environment variables (the same ones used with the [Auklet    Releaser][auklet_releaser]):
    - `AUKLET_APP_ID`
    - `AUKLET_API_KEY`
 1. Deploy your updated package and execute your application using the Auklet